adgatemedia/adgaterewards/README.md

 For more detailed information you can go to [your vc wall](https://panel.adgatemedia.com/affiliate/vc-walls) click "Create AdGate Reward Wall" and then click "More Information on Postbacks" located under the Postback field.

+For an example of a plain PHP script handling Postbacks with a PDO database connection see [Plain PHP Postback PDO Example](postback_pdo_example.php).

-For an example of a plain PHP script handling Postbacks see [Plain PHP Postback Example](postback.php).
+For an example of a plain PHP script handling Postbacks with an Object see [Plain PHP Postback OO Example](postback_oo_example.php).